-The Bank's corporate income tax position has been examined, paid and settled with the tax authority since the operations start up until the end of year 2012.

-Corporate income tax annual report is submitted.
+- The Bank's corporate income tax position has been examined, paid and settled with the tax authority since the operations start up until the end of year 2012. - The Bank's corporate income tax position under examination for the period 2013-2014. - Corporate income tax annual report is submitted.